Wildlife of Chechnya

-The wildlife of Chechnya includes a range of flora and fauna as reflected by its varying topographic and climatic conditions, with the Greater Caucasus to the south, the foreland zone the Terek and Sunza river valleys in the west and east, and the rolling plains of Nogai steppe in the north.
+The wildlife of Chechnya includes a range of flora, fauna, and funga as reflected by its varying topographic and climatic conditions, with the Greater Caucasus to the south, the foreland zone the Terek and Sunza river valleys in the west and east, and the rolling plains of Nogai steppe in the north.
 Lake Kezenoyam in Chechnya is near the border with Dagestan and can sustain plankton growth.
 Salmo ezenami, a rare species of trout now critically endangered due to introduction of the invasive species European chub (Squalius cephalus), is native only to this lake and is therefore endemic to Lake Kezenoyam.

 About twenty percent of Chechnya is covered by beech, birch, hornbeam and oak forest.
 In the north, desert and semi-desert vegetation is noted, including sagebrush, saltwort and feather-grass.
 Acorns, wild fruits, berry bushes, medicinal herbs and mushrooms are recorded on the left bank of the Terek River.
 Deciduous forests are noted at elevations of 1800 to 2000 m, while sub-alpine and alpine meadows are noted at higher elevations.
 In the Terek–Kuma Lowland, there are approximately 50 species of mammals and 150 types of birds.

 Geography

-The terrain of Chechnya, which is landlocked, is distinctly marked by of four zones - the northern plains, the Terek Zanzua ridges, the Chechen plains and the Caucasian mountains to the south.
+The terrain of Chechnya, which is landlocked, is distinctly marked by of four zones - the northern plains, the Terek Zanzua ridges, the Chechen plains and the Caucasus Mountains to the south.

 The major rivers which drain the country are the Terek, the Sunzha, the Argun and the Assa, rise in the glaciers covered high hills and form the main Terek basin.
 There are few other rivers also.
 The Terek and the Sunzha Rivers flows across the country from west to the east forming broad valleys which forms the foreland region of the country.
 The highest mountain is Tebulosmta with an elevation of 14,741 feet (4,493 metres), and the Argun river rises here and joins the Sunzha River.
 The undulating plains of the Nogay Steppe are in the northern part of the country.

 The habitats are in the mountain ridges, valleys and depressions which form about 33% of the total area of the country.
 The balance of the area is formed of plains interspersed with highlands.
 A strip of mountains occupies the entire the southern part of the country and is spread over a hilly area 30–50 km wide.

 The Terek-Kuma semi desert has dry climate.
 The Bokovoy Ridges, which are covered with snow, has a cold and humid climate.
 Accordingly, the semi desert lowland zone experiences an average temperature of -3 °C in January and 25 °C in July while the highlands (mountain region) experience a low of -12 °C in January and a high of 21 °C in July.
 The average annual precipitation is reported as 300–1,000 mm.